ozoneapi/tecban-developer-portal/specification/resources and data models/aisp/README.md

 ## Resource Details

-Below we have captured the Tide specific details of the standard API endpoints.
+Below we have captured the TecBan specific details of the standard API endpoints.

 ### Account Access Consents